semperos/ArrayLangCourse/docs/j/basic-syntax-and-arithmetic.md

 In the APL and BQN versions of this lesson, a negative number passed as the right argument to the index generator function produces an error.
 How can an item in an array have a negative index?

-In J, `i. y` is generalized to produce an array of numbers monotonically increasing starting at `y`:
+In J, `i. y` treats a negative `y` as a signal to reverse the order of the indices produced:

 ```J
    i._4